Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

    reneg-sec 0
    hand-window 300
    <ca>
-   ...
+   **...<INSERT_YOUR_CLIENT_CERTIFICATE_HERE>...**
    </ca>

-3. Applying the configuration
+Then apply the configuration by restarting the server

 .. code-block:: bash

-   # Open port 1194 (if using UFW)
-   sudo ufw allow 1194/tcp

-   # Restart OpenVPN service
    sudo systemctl restart openvpn-server@server.service

-   # Follow logs for debugging
-   sudo journalctl -u openvpn-server@server.service -f

-   # Check plugin path and OpenVPN version
-   openvpn --version | head -n 5
-   ls -l /usr/lib/x86_64-linux-gnu/openvpn/plugins/openvpn-plugin-auth-pam.so

-4. Troubleshooting

-- **Handshake fails or client certificate requested:**
-  Add ``verify-client-cert none`` (or ``client-cert-not-required`` for OpenVPN 2.4).

-- **Authentication succeeds but connection drops during rekey:**
-  Ensure ``reneg-sec 0`` is set.

-- **PAM module not triggered:**
-  The PAM service name in ``plugin ... openvpn`` must match the file in ``/etc/pam.d/``.

-- **“plugin not found” error:**
-  Confirm plugin path with ``find /usr -name openvpn-plugin-auth-pam.so``.

-- **Timeouts during authentication:**
-  Increase ``hand-window`` to 300 and ensure the IAM *device code timeout* is set to **300 seconds**.

-5. Security recommendations
+Recommendations:

 - Always set ``auth-nocache`` in the client to avoid storing credentials in memory.
 - Remove ``duplicate-cn`` if you want to restrict users to a single active session.
 - Keep OpenVPN and PAM modules up to date.
-- Limit SSH and management access to the jump host.

 Jump host connection tweaks
 ---------------------------

-Once the OpenVPN is configured you need to fix the networking configuration.
+Once the OpenVPN is configured is important to fix the networking configuration.

-It may be necessary to configure Linux IP forwarding (see `here <https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux>`_).
+It may be necessary to configure Linux IP forwarding (have a look to `the following link <https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux>`_).

 Indeed iptables is not well configured:

 ::

+  # run this command to optain the ip table
-  # sudo iptables -t nat -L --line-numbers
+  sudo iptables -t nat -L --line-numbers

+  # expected output:

   Chain PREROUTING (policy ACCEPT) num  target     prot opt source               destination